 Surveys in Rapides Parish by Kenneth McGrunnen.
 Photocopies.

 Deposition of Louis St. Julien concerning a case of murder, which occurred in the Carencro area in 1803. [in French].
 There is also a photocopy of a broadside concerning the case, 3 December 1803. [in French] Typescript, 35 pp. Donated by Clare Roy (Mrs. Ben) Thibodeaux.

 Delerno, Stella B. ( - ).
 Copybook, 1870s-1880s

 Copybook by Stella B. Delerno, a student at Nazerene Academy in Kentucky.
-Volume contains both original compositions and poems and copied material.
+The volume contains both original compositions and poems and copied material.
 Donated by Allison "Sonny" Launey, 1983.

 Nottoway Plantation.
 Collection, 1848-1889, 1981

 Copies of legal documents probably assembled by Patricia Link in preparation for a research paper for History 497b, 1981.
-Papers mainly relate to sales and purchases by John Hampden Randolph.
+Papers mainly relating to sales and purchases by John Hampden Randolph.